 At Owens Corning, we aim to provide insulation that addresses all the problems listed in this post.
 Our Top of the House system can keep heat inside your home without causing moisture to build up inside the attic.

 Proper attic insulation should be sustainable and protect the health of homeowners and their families.
-Our PINK FIBERGLASTM insulation products are GREENGUARD and GREENGUARD Children & Schools certified, which means they can offer better indoor air quality than some other insulation products.
+Our PINK FIBERGLASTM insulation products are GREENGUARD and GREENGUARD Children & Schools Certified, which means they can offer better indoor air quality than some other insulation products.

-Owens Corning blown-in FIBERGLAS insulation can reduce greenhouse gas emissions caused by heat escaping from a home by over half a ton every year.
+Owens Corning blown-in FIBERGLAS insulation can reduce greenhouse gas emissions caused by heat escaping from home by over half a ton every year.
 Sealing air leaks could help to reduce heat loss even further, cutting heating and cooling bills.
 At Owens Corning, we believe FIBERGLAS is the green choice for residential properties due to its energy-saving and clean air properties.

 In combination with our insulation products, we recommend installing attic vents to ensure that the attic space has adequate ventilation.
 There are many types of attic vents available, including static vents, power vents, ridge vents, turbine vents, soffit/cornice vents, gable vents, starter vents, and cupola vents.
-All these options come in a wide variety of sizes, styles and shapes.
-The right choice of vent depends on the configuration of the roof, the size of the attic and the local climate.
+All these options come in a wide variety of sizes, styles, and shapes.
+The right choice of vent depends on the configuration of the roof, the size of the attic, and the local climate.

 Learn More About Proper Attic Insulation

 Owens Corning has many years of experience of insulating and ventilating attics to protect both the structure of the home and its residents from harm.
 Owens Corning products can help to reduce the amount of energy that it takes to heat and cool a home, therefore reducing the carbon footprint of the property.
 To find out more about Owens Corning products, please feel free to get in touch today.
 A few accessories to help make the attic insulation project even better start with an attic stairway insulator.
 The attic stairway insulator by Owens Corning is made of durable insulation with PureFiber technology and tough highly reflective foil for attic stairway openings.
-A lightweight easy to install product that adds R-10 to the homes when properly installed.
+A lightweight easy to install a product that adds R-10 to the homes when properly installed.
 The attic stairway insulator is available in one size and fits most standard stairway openings.
-Other great Owens Corning product for attic insulation projects are the Owens Corning baffles for aiding the soffit vent air flow and recessed can lighting covers.
+Other great Owens Corning products for attic insulation projects are the Owens Corning baffles for aiding the soffit vent airflow and recessed can lighting covers.
 To cover a can lighting outlet that is none IC rated to must keep the insulation 3 inches away from the light fixture.
 The Owens Corning recessed light cover is the perfect product for this task.
 When adding the Owens Corning expandable attic insulation near the eves of the home it is possible to cover the soffit vents if not careful.
-The Owens Corning baffles will keep the air flowing upward like it should.
+The Owens Corning baffles will keep the air flowing upward as it should.